bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 exception does the same and logs at `ERROR` rather than `WARNING`, since it's an unclassified failure rather than a known data problem.
-In every one of these cases the method returns the (unpopulated) `thumbnail` record rather than raising — the caller's fallback to the filetype's generic icon (§1.5) is what actually surfaces the failure to the person browsing.
+In every one of these cases the method returns the (unpopulated) `thumbnail` record rather than raising — the caller's fallback to the filetype's generic icon (Section 1.5) is what actually surfaces the failure to the person browsing.

 ---